Born: Leicester 1907, died: January 1987, (Labour Party &

 Economics and Political Science in 1935 and that year visited the Soviet

-Union returning again in 1941.
+Russia.
 For five years he worked in local

 government publishing A Plea for Local Government in 1949.